gptdevansh/bullseyeyash/README.md

-# Bullseye Yash - Free Trading Community
+# Bullseye_yash - Free Trading Community

 A sleek, modern landing page for a trading community offering daily signals, copy-ready trades, and live guidance for traders worldwide.